 PRISM Captive - Affiliate Risk Captive

 On July 1, 2016, PRISM launched a captive insurance company, Excess Insurance Organization, Inc. (EIO).
 In 2020, the Captive was rebranded to Affiliate Risk Captive (ARC) to better align with PRISM’s rebranding.
-The formation was over a year in the making, having been the discussion at strategic planning, committee, and Board meetings over the past several years.
-ARC is a pure captive, meaning it is 100% owned by PRISM and will only take on the risk of its parent organization.
-The Captive will insure coverage program specific corridor risks; conceptually, a 100% transfer of risk at certain layers, much as the coverage program would cede this risk to a reinsurer.
+The formation was over a year in the making, having been the discussion at strategic planning, committee, and Board meetings over several years.
+ARC is a pure captive, meaning it is 100% owned by PRISM and only takes on the risk of its parent organization.
+The Captive insures coverage program specific corridor risks; conceptually, a 100% transfer of risk at certain layers, much as the coverage program would cede this risk to a reinsurer.
 The transfer of risk offers short term gains to the ceding program, and long term gains to PRISM and its members as a whole.

 Due to PRISM's financial strength, we are able to leverage economies of scale not commonly available to joint powers authorities.
-The Captive will be domiciled in Utah, and the governing board is made up of current PRISM Board, Committee, and staff members along with Utah Counsel.
-Existing PRISM staff will provide in-house management of the captive including accounting, payment of expenses, and interface with regulators.
+The Captive is domiciled in Utah, and the governing board is made up of current PRISM Board, Committee, and staff members along with Utah Counsel.
+Existing PRISM staff provide in-house management of the captive including accounting, payment of expenses, and interface with regulators.

 ARC has been established to provide both short and long term objectives for PRISM including: